First Time Skiing or Snowboarding: What to Expect

 - Walking feels unnatural

-- Skis slide when you don’t want them to
+- Skis may slide when you don’t want them to

 For snowboarders:

-- You’ll be strapped into one board
+- Both feet are strapped into one board

-- Standing up feels unstable
+- Standing can feel unstable

 - Getting on and off lifts takes practice

-This is completely normal.
+In reality, this is completely normal.
 Both skiing and snowboarding use muscles and balance in ways most people aren’t used to.

 You’ll Start on Beginner Slopes Only

-Every ski resort has dedicated beginner areas (often called nursery slopes or green slopes).
+Every ski resort has dedicated beginner areas, often called nursery slopes or green slopes.

-These areas usually have:
+These areas typically include:

 - Flat or very gentle terrain